Certificate of Destruction: A Complete Guide

 • Personal health information (PHI)

-• Information protected by data privacy laws
+• Data protected by privacy laws

 • Financial records and bank statements